 SPECIAL INTRODUCTORY TIPS and TONICS OFFER!

 Here's the book your lawn and garden are begging for!
 It's my greenest, growing-est,

-with thousands more great garden Tips and Tonics.
+with over 1,000 great garden Tips and Tonics.

 Plus, you get 3 FREE Gifts!